UA Widget lifecycle¶

 When a UA Widget initializes, it should create its own DOM inside the passed UA Widget Shadow Root, including the

-<link> element necessary to load the stylesheet, add event listeners, etc. When destroyed (i.e. the destructor method is called), it should do the opposite.
+<link> element necessary to load the stylesheet, add event listeners, etc. When destroyed (i.e. the teardown method is called), it should do the opposite.

 Specialization: for video controls, we do not want to do the work if the control is not needed (i.e. when the

 <audio> element has no “controls” attribute set), so we forgo dispatching the event from HTMLMediaElement in the BindToTree method.
-Instead, a
+Instead, another

 The specialization does not apply to the lifecycle of the UA Widget Shadow Root.
 It is always constructed in order to suppress children of the DOM element from the web content from receiving a layout frame.